crazzle/PyPoSim/README.md

 In order to function properly, the body must contain JSON in the following format:

 { "name": "Sample Plant",
-  "power": 150,
+  "internal_setpoint": 150,
   "fluctuation": 10,
   "ramp": 15 }

-- Name is the name of your plant.
+- "name" is the name of your plant.
-- power is the power this plant generates in KW
+- "internal_setpoint" the initial power level this plant is supposed to generate.
+The output fluctuates around this value
-- fluctuation is the fluctuation running around the power in percentage
+- "fluctuation" is the fluctuation running around the power in percentage
-- ramp is the factor the plants ramps up and down per second in KW
+- "ramp" is the factor the plants ramps up and down per second in KW

 The response of this endpoint contains a UID that is used to access the new created simulation.